lschierer/HP_Stuff/assets/people/Granger/Hermione Jean.md

 - They disagree over the potions book.
 Despite the use of Sectumsempra, I think [Harry] was right on this one.
 Certainly Hermione's _reasoning_ was wrong even if her conclusion was partially correct.

-[Professor McGonagall]: /Harrypedia/people/mcgonagall/minerva/
+[Professor McGonagall]: /Harrypedia/people/McGonagall/Minerva/
-[Dumbledore]: /Harrypedia/people/dumbledore/albus_percival_wulfric_brian/
+[Dumbledore]: /Harrypedia/people/Dumbledore/Albus Percival Wulfric Brian/
 [Malfoy]: /Harrypedia/people/malfoy/draco_lucius/

 [^230208-1]: Mrs. J. K. Rowling. _[Harry Potter and the Deathly Hallows]_ Pottermore Publishing.
 American Kindle Edition.
 Page 245.